sam-caldwell/samcaldwell.net/README.md

 - Requirements: Docker, Make
 - Dev server: `make dev` then open `http://localhost:4000`
 - Stop container: `make stop`
+- Network binding: dev ports bind to `127.0.0.1` by default via `-p 127.0.0.1:HOST:CONTAINER` so the site is only reachable locally.
+To override (e.g., for LAN testing), run `BIND_ADDRESS=0.0.0.0 make dev`.

 ## Create a New Blog Post